ESD-project/esd-backend/README.md

 # Getting Started
 To get started with this project, follow these steps:

 Clone the repository to your local machine using git clone https://github.com/ESD-project/esd-backend.git.

 Create virtual environment: python -m venv venv

 CD into the venv: cd venv

 Activate the venv: Scripts/activate

 CD back: cd ..

-Install the required packages using pip install -r requirements.txt.
+Install the required packages using pip install -r requirements.txt

-Make migrations using: python manage.py makemigrations Migrate the migrations: python manage.py migrate
+Make migrations using: python manage.py makemigrations

+Migrate the migrations: python manage.py migrate

-Run the Django development server using python manage.py runserver.
+Run the Django development server using python manage.py runserver

 Access the development server at http://localhost:8000/.

 # Features